Yan-Oliveira/doc-fao/content/ci-references/agent/cmdb/new.rst

 .. seealso::

-   The fields in the *Add Configuration Item Screen* can be very different on each classes.
-The new fields added by this feature add-on is described in the :doc:`../../admin/` chapter.
+   The fields in the *Add Configuration Item* screen can be very different on each classes.
+The new fields added by this feature add-on is described in the :doc:`../../admin` chapter.